kubedb/docs/docs/guides/redis/configuration/using-config-file.md

 At first, you have to create a config file named `redis.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume in `spec.configSecret` section while creating Redis crd.
 KubeDB will mount this volume into `/usr/local/etc/redis` directory of the pod and the `redis.conf` file path will be sent as an argument of `redis-server` command.

 In this tutorial, we will configure `databases` and `maxclients` via a custom config file.
-We will use configMap as volume source.
+We will use Secret as volume source.

 ## Custom Configuration